Sep 26 2025

 Stewart Copeland is (obviously) great, which goes without saying.

 I mean, they come out with this album that translates to White Reggae or Reggae in White, so I guess they aren't hiding what their doing.
-I think that garners them some points, at least enough to forgive some of Sting's fake patois (it can be a bit much still) and let the music itself come through.
+I think that garners them some points, at least enough to forgive some of Sting's fake patois (it's still a bit much) and let the music itself come through.
 The music itself, on this album and much of Police's work, is cool.
 Even Sting's bass isn't bad; it's kinda more of a functional bass element, but fits in where it needs to.

 "Does Everyone Stare" doesn't need to be here.